It was a long, long journey. We flew from Tel-Aviv to Moscow, from Moscow to New-York, and from New York to Las Vegas, but it was all well worth it!

 eBay’s CEO, Devin Wenig, clearly understands that small and medium eBay sellers who make up 70% of the marketplace went through rough years.
 He openly admits that eBay needs to be fixed, changed and adapted to the fast changing world of eCommerce.

-With that said, as I have written in a previous post, covering an interview with Devin, eBay is not looking to copy Amazon’s success.
+With that said, as I have written in a previous post, covering an interview with Devin about eBay future plans, eBay is not looking to copy Amazon’s success.
 Rather, it aims to play its own game and be the best at it – Helping everybody find “their perfect”.
 This means that eBay is less a commodity market and more a place to find unique items and incredible deals.

 I’m not easily impressed with words, but I’m under the impression that Devin and his team are “doers” and not just “talkers”.
 After a year in the CEO seat – I can already attribute several major positive changes: